90 Amazing Facts About the '90s

 78. Destiny's Child was originally called Girls Tyme.

 The group's debut album hit stores on February 17, 1998.

 79. Bridget Jones originated in a newspaper column in The Independent.

 The first book, Bridget Jones's Diary, came out in 1996.

 80. The most-remembered slogan in beverage history is "Got Milk?"

 Remember that "Alexander Hamilton" commercial for the "Got Milk?" campaign?
 It was directed by Michael Bay.

 81. Will Smith knew that people would call him by his Fresh Prince of Bel-Air character name for the rest of his life, so he named the character Will Smith.

-83. My Girl made Macaulay Culkin the first child actor to be paid a million dollars for a film.
+83. 1991's My Girl made Macaulay Culkin the first child actor to be paid $1 million for a film.

-86. Simon Cowell wanted to sign the Spice Girls back in the day, but he approached them too late, which he calls his biggest regret.
-Not his, like, 13 marriages.
+86. Simon Cowell wanted to sign the Spice Girls back in the day, but he approached them too late.

 87. Marilyn Manson originally performed with friends like Madonna, Wayne Gacy, and Olivia Newton Bundy.